dangazineu/tako/docs/designs/exec-workflow-engine.md

     -   **Interactive Mode**: In an interactive shell, the engine will pause before each step and wait for user confirmation to proceed.
     -   **Non-Interactive Mode**: In a non-interactive environment (e.g., CI), the engine will log the step information and continue without pausing.
 -   **State Inspection**: A `tako state inspect <run-id>` command will be provided to print the persisted state of a workflow, which is useful for debugging.
+-   **Status Check**: A `tako status <run-id>` command will be provided to check the status of a running or completed workflow.
+For long-running steps, this command will show the status of the detached container.

 ### 7.3.
 Testing Workflows